manuGil/online-core/docs/source/radiometric-ops.rst

    Can you explain why one of the small runways of the Twente Airport disappeared after applying a majority filter?

 Task 32
    Use the **r.neighbor** to compute another mode filter on the *’tm1999_xs_ml_classifciation’* layer.
-This time use neighbourhood of size :math:`5`; which means to apply a :math:`5 \times 5` kernel.
+This time use a neighbourhood of size :math:`5`; which is to apply a :math:`5 \times 5` kernel.
 Compare the result of this filter with the :math:`3 \times 3` majority filter.

 .. attention::
    **Question.**
-   What do you observe when comparing results of a :math:`3 \times 3` and :math:`5 \times 5` majority filters around the main runway of the Twente Airport?
+   What do you observe when comparing results of  :math:`3 \times 3` and  :math:`5 \times 5` majority filters around the main runway of the Twente Airport?

 Task 33
    Experiment with the application of consecutive filters.
-Apply a :math:`3~\times~3` majority filter to the results of the existing *'3x3 majority'* filter layer.
+Apply a :math:`3 ~\times~ 3` majority filter to the results of the already existing *'3x3 majority'* filter layer.
 Compare these results with the result of applying a single :math:`5 \times 5` majority filter.
-You will notice that the results are not the same.
+You should see that the results are not the same.

 .. note::
    **Reflection.**
-   In summary, you should acknowledge that in the case of neighbour operations, the results will change depending on the size of the kernel and the number of time a filter is applied to an input raster.
+   In summary.
+You should acknowledge that in the case of neighbour operations, such as the majority filter.
+The results change depending on the size of the kernel, and the number of times a filter is applied to a dataset.

 .. sectionauthor:: Wan Bakx